Apply

 Description

-Position Overview: Responsible for fulfilling the community school model, with a primary focus of implementation of all student-based programming.
-Work directly with youth to support their social, emotional, cognitive and academic development.
+Position Overview: Responsible for fulfilling the community school model, with a primary focus on the implementation of all student-based programming.
+Work directly with youth to support their social, emotional, cognitive, and academic development.
 Implement and strive for excellence of strong program facilitation, while also helping students develop their personalities and life skills.

 Primary Job Responsibilities:

-• Implement and coordinate North Chicago Community Partners’ (NCCP) in-school and after school programs, projects and events
+• Implement in-school and after-school programs, projects, and events

 • Tutor and/or mentor students